Celebrating Over 21 Years of Excellent Service

 How does a Self-Directed IRA work?

 The SDIRA follows the same setup as a standard IRA in many ways.
-For example, the annual contribution limit is $6,000 ($7,000 for those 50 and over) in 2021 and 2022, and you can choose to open a self-directed IRA with pre-tax and post-tax contribution rules.
-Here is how an SDIRA work:
+In 2023, individuals under age 50 can contribute up to $6,500 to their retirement accounts, with an additional $1,000 catch-up contribution available for those over 50.
+In 2024, the contribution limit rises to $7,000, while the catch-up contribution remains unchanged.
+You can open a self-directed IRA with pre-tax and post-tax contribution rules.
+Here is how an SDIRA works:

 • Open a Self-Directed IRA Account